Skip to Content

 Wood pellets have been treated for long-term storage.
 Additionally, most wood pellets have been coated to ensure their longevity – and to keep bugs and other critters away from your wood pellet stack.

 Dry and dark conditions are best for ideal storage.
-Wood pellets can be stored for several years at a time and they will still burn as well as the day you bought them.
+Wood pellets can be stored for several years at a time and will still burn as well as the day you bought them.

 See Related: Conservation vs Preservation: The Differences